androidAnkit/Miwok/README.md

 # Miwok
-Miwok is a great app in which user can listen and see how to spell a cerain word or line in Miwok language.
+Miwok is a great app in which user can listen and see how to spell a certain word or line in Miwok language.